Abasz/ESPRowingMonitor-WebGUI/README.md

 ## Backlog

-- Implement an auto calibration feature and web firmware flasher with WebSerial
+- Implement calibration feature within the UI
 - Make sessions repayable, especially the force curves
+- Add web firmware flasher with WebSerial to support full browser setup of devices (i.e. drop the requirement of compiling firmware for supported boards)